group-butler/GroupButler/README.md

 > • Set bot_api_key to the authentication token you received from the [BotFather](http://telegram.me/BotFather).
 >
-> • Set admin as your Telegram ID (under `admin.owner` field).
+> • Set admin as your Telegram ID (under `admin.owner` field and under `admin.admins`, as a table element with `true` value).
 You can set up a log group where error messages will be sent: this allows to split errors from user feedbacks.
 Replace the current id with the id of your designed group, otherwise remove it.
 >
 > • Set your bot channel (if you have one) in config.lua, under `channel` field.
 You should add the bot to the channel admins, if you want to post something through it.
 >